 Audit Committee.
 Seaboard's Board of Directors has established an Audit Committee comprised solely of independent directors within the meaning of the listing standards of NYSE American and applicable SEC rules.
 The members of the Audit Committee are David A. Adamsen, Douglas W. Baena and Frances B. Shifman.
 Mr. Baena is Chairman of the Audit Committee.
 The Audit Committee selects and retains independent auditors and assists the Board in its oversight of the integrity of Seaboard's financial statements, including the performance of our independent auditors in their audit of our annual financial statements.
 The Audit Committee meets with management and the independent auditors, as may be required.
 The independent auditors have full and free access to the Audit Committee, without the presence of management.
 The Board of Directors has determined that Douglas W. Baena is an "audit committee financial expert" and is "independent," within the meaning of the listing standards of NYSE American and applicable SEC rules.
-The Audit Committee held four meetings in fiscal year 2022, three of which were telephonic meetings and one which was in person.
+The Audit Committee held four meetings in fiscal year 2023, two of which were telephonic meetings and two of which were in person.
+The Audit Committee Charter is available on Seaboard's website at www.seaboardcorp.com.